 The notice you may need to serve on your tenant to start eviction or possession proceedings will depend on whether you are using the accelerated possession procedure or the rent arrears procedure.
-If you are unsure, read our article onto take for more information.
+If you are unsure, read our article onfor more information.

 The first step in the accelerated possession procedure is to serve a notice under section 21 of the Housing Act 1988 (the 'section 21 notice').
 This article will explain the procedure for serving this notice.

 The section 21 notice must be given to the tenants at least two months before you intend to repossess the property.
-If the tenants fail to leave the property at the end of the notice period, then you can.
+If the tenants fail to leave the property at the end of the notice period, then you can apply to the county court for a possession order.

 A landlord can serve a section 21 notice on the tenants any time after the tenancy has started to confirm that they intend to repossess their property when the tenancy agreement expires.
 However, they cannot serve a section 21 notice before the tenancy commences or it will be invalid, nor can they set a date for repossession in the first six months.